 Our Junior Book Club “members” will have fun with themed activities based on favorite children’s books.
 Whether centered around a particular author, series, or special subject, stories will be enhanced with art activities, cooking projects, games, dramatic play and more.
 This is a perfect setting for little book worms to expand their love of books and reading.

 In Science Adventures, our budding scientists explore the amazing world of science.
 Professor What If teaches children to ask “what if I try…?” and leads them on a journey of experimentation through theme-related artwork, games, stories, snack and outdoor play.
 From exploring the life science of germs, to learning how our “sweet” heart works, to getting physical with Fun, Float and Sink: H2O, this is an adventure full of discovery, intrigue and investigation.

 Science Adventures and Junior Book Club are offered on a rotating basis every Monday afternoon.
 Creative Arts is offered on Friday afternoon.

 Lunch and Learn

 Lunch and Learn is a fun program that allows children to gather at the school on Tuesdays, Wednesdays, and Thursdays between 11:15 A.M. and 1:00 P.M. for educational activities and socialization with friends.
 In addition to eating lunch together, the children have the opportunity to extend their learning in an informal manner.
-Children participate in school-wide, theme-based activities including art projects, storytime, outdoor play, and our newest addition, “Ask the Experts.”
-On select days, Lunch and Learn will have specialists (parent, alumni or community volunteers) who will join the children for lunch.
-These volunteers will talk about their profession or special talents and the children will have an opportunity to ask questions.
-The visitors selected will coincide with the theme for the month.
+Children participate in school-wide, theme-based activities including art projects, storytime, and outdoor play.

 Click Here to read some Testimonials from CCNS families.